 Frodo approaches Mount Doom and stands at the edge of the hellish foundry where the Ring was made.
 Gollum had reappeared just before he and Sam went in, though Sam managed to hold him off to allow Frodo time to toss the Ring in.
 However, this final moment, the Final Task, is one of will.
-Just like for Aragorn and the Alliance of Middle Earth, the hard part was not marching up to the gate and drawing swords, it was getting themselves to do it and then standing ground as they see the legions of orcs pour out.
-Likewise, for Frodo, a simple toss is not the hard part, it’s the building up of the will to make the toss.
-It is breaking out of the mind prison set up by Sauron, as to any wearer the Ring appears as the most “precious” thing in existence, just like facing Sauron’s army appears as the most hopeless thing in existence – it is all part of Sauron’s spell to ensure his preservation – it is the engineering of the playing field to get pawns to go where he wants them to be and do what he demands of them.
-And so, Frodo puts on the Ring.
-Sauron immediately senses this and sends the Nazgul after him.
+Just like for Aragorn and the Alliance of Middle Earth, the hard part was not marching up to the gate and drawing swords, it was getting themselves to do it and then standing their ground as they saw legions of orcs pour out.
+Likewise for Frodo, a simple toss is not the hard part, it’s the building up of the will to make the toss.
+It is breaking out of the mind prison set up by Sauron, which is that to any wearer the Ring appears as the most “precious” thing in existence, just like facing Sauron’s army appears as the most hopeless thing in existence – it is all part of Sauron’s spell to ensure his preservation – the manipulation of conditions and perceptions to illicit falsely informed actions.
+And so… Frodo puts on the Ring.
+Sauron immediately senses this and sends the Nazgul, the Dark Fellowship, after him.

-Gollum, long since completely overcome by his lust for the Ring, will never stop in trying to get it and attacks Frodo, after seeing his footprints, and bites off his finger, which finally puts him in possession of “the Precious.”
+Gollum, long since completely overcome by his lust for the Ring, will never stop in trying to get it.
+Gollum attacks Frodo after seeing his footprints and then bites off his finger, which finally puts him in possession of “the Precious.”
 The next scene is key since it shows that Frodo finally stands up to the task and overcomes Sauron’s illusion.
-Just outside of Shelob’s lair, he had a bit of luck with rolling Gollum off of a cliff, but here actually does it intentionally and Gollum plunges down into the molten rock.
-Note the shot, it is a tracking shot of not just a character falling, but also of the Ring.
-There is one more key fall, the final one, and it occurs right after the Ring lands in the volcanic river.
+Just outside of Shelob’s lair, he had a bit of luck with rolling Gollum off of a cliff, however here Frodo intentionally tackles Gollum, who plunges down into the molten rock.
+Note the shot, it is a tracking shot of a character falling and also of the Ring.
+There is one final key fall left and it occurs right after the Ring lands in the volcanic river.

-The floating Ring is soon consumed by the molten flow, it is pulled under the surface of Middle Earth never to return; this causes the tower of Barad-Dur to crumble and the Eye of Sauron to topple from its peak and burst, rifting the earth in a great shockwave and pulling down all of the parasitic creations deep into the bowels of Baphomet’s Hell.
+The floating Ring is soon consumed by the molten flow, it is pulled under the surface of Middle Earth never to return; this causes the tower of Barad-Dur to crumble and the Eye of Sauron to topple from its peak and burst, rifting the earth in a great shockwave and pulling down all of the parasitic creations and golems deep into the bowels of the Demiurge’s Hell.

 Frodo and Sam manage to escape the erupting Mount Doom, however they get stranded on a rocky slope as lava streams surround them, it all seems hopeless.
-Then Gandalf shows up with a flight of eagles and both Frodo and Sam are taken by an eagle in its mighty, yet in this case also gentle, talon.
-It is certainly an interesting image and it is no coincidence that it bears striking compositional resemblance to the Luftwaffe insignia – the eagle is holding the source of salvation which has brought about a New Order.
+However, Gandalf shows up with a flight of eagles and Frodo and Sam are each taken by an eagle in its mighty, yet also gentle, talon.
+It is certainly an interesting image and it is no coincidence that it bears striking compositional resemblance to the Luftwaffe insignia – the eagle is holding the source of salvation, which has brought about a New Order.

 The New Age and The New Order

 A New Age of Unity and Nobility then settles peacefully onto Middle Earth.
 Aragorn’s final monologue at his coronation on the Gnostic Cross Courtyard of Minas Tirith effectively says: “Let there be Unity through Nobility.”
 The original Fellowship is still together in friendship and lasting mutual respect.
-The lands of Men can be seen as soon to be fully united as Faramir and Eowyn – a Son of Gondor and a Daughter of Rohan – have taken romantic interest in one another.
+The lands of Men can be seen as past their past tribal squabbles as Faramir and Eowyn – a Son of Gondor and a Daughter of Rohan – have taken romantic interest in one another.

-In The Two Towers there is a brief scene where Aragorn’s ancestry is mentioned, and the nation that he belonged to, as well as its dispersal, which reflects what happened to the Aryans in our real World – scattered with the occasional rising up throughout history.
-However, in this highly romanticized tale, the Aryan doesn’t just rise up and accomplish some feat, he actually ensures the setting up of a kingdom founded on Aryan ideals.
+In The Two Towers there is a brief scene where Aragorn’s ancestry is mentioned, and the nation that he belonged to, as well as its dispersal, reflects what happened to the Aryans in our real World – scattered with the occasional one rising up throughout history.
+However, in this highly romanticized tale, the Aryan doesn’t just rise up and accomplish some feat, he actually ensures the founding of a kingdom based on Aryan ideals.
 This is made all the more clear with the arrival of Arwen right after Aragorn’s coronation.
 She is an immortal Elf and chooses a mortal life with purpose over an immortal life that’s empty.
-By staying in Middle Earth and taking Aragorn’s hand, she also effectively ensures that the new King will have an heir, thus she is actually playing a key role in the well-being of the State and Folk of Gondor.
+By staying in Middle Earth and taking Aragorn’s hand, she also effectively ensures that the new King will have an heir, thus she is actually playing a key role in the well being of the State and Folk of Gondor.

 There is still some ground to cover with Lord of the Rings and that will be wrapped up in the concluding chapter.